MLIP Arena: Advancing Fairness and Transparency in Machine Learning Interatomic Potentials via an Open, Accessible Benchmark Platform: Introduction

 \section{Introduction}

 The accurate prediction of molecular and material properties has driven innovation for decades and remains crucial for addressing challenges in energy technology, climate change, and drug discovery.
 While first-principles electronic structure methods have long served as the primary workhorse for property prediction, their computational cost remains prohibitive for scaling atomistic modeling beyond hundreds of atoms.
 Machine learning interatomic potentials (MLIPs), trained on extensive databases comprising millions of density functional theory (DFT) calculations, have emerged as an efficient and accurate alternative.
-These models have demonstrated remarkably accurate approximations of the DFT potential energy surface (PES) across a wide range of chemical compositions at a fraction of the computational cost of direct DFT evaluations.
+These models have demonstrated remarkably accurate approximations of the DFT potential energy surface (PES)---the high-dimensional landscape that maps atomic configurations to their corresponding energies and forces---across a wide range of chemical compositions at a fraction of the computational cost of direct DFT evaluations.

 Despite excelling in error-based metrics for bulk systems \citep{riebesell2023matbench}, MLIPs trained on the DFT total energy and interatomic forces do not necessarily capture the correct dynamic interactions of atomistic systems \citep{fu2022forces}.
 Analogously, classical force fields \citep{senftle2016reaxff} fit to describe near-equilibrium radial distribution functions cannot capture the energetics of bond-breaking.
 These limitations may also extend to MLIPs predominantly trained on near- or on-equilibrium configurations.
 In particular, energy and force regression metrics based on near-equilibirum structures may not reflect performance in downstream scientific tasks.
 We highlight some specific limitations below.